A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Numerical results

-At each gridpoint, we performed experiments following the design of those in Section~\ref{sec:numlss}, allowing for $p/n$ to take the values $0.5, 1.0, 1.5$, and allowing the distribution of $\xi_1^2$ to be of the types (i), (ii), and (iii).
-For each such parameter setting, we applied the relevant bootstrap test from Section~\ref{sec:testrank} at a 5\% nominal level to 500 datasets, and then we recorded the rejection rate over the 500 trials.
-Figures~\ref{fig:chisq},~\ref{fig:betaprime}, and~\ref{fig:beta} display the results by plotting the rejection rate as a function of the ratio $r_n/p$.
-The separate figures correspond to choices of the distribution $\mathcal{L}(\xi_1)$, and within each figure, three colored curves correspond to choices of $p/n$, as indicated in the legend.
+At each gridpoint, we performed experiments based on the design of those in Section~\ref{sec:numlss}, allowing for $p/n$ to take the values $0.5, 1.0, 1.5$, and allowing the distribution of $\xi_1$ to be of the types (i), (ii), (iii), and (iv).
+For each such setting, we applied the relevant bootstrap test from Section~\ref{sec:testrank} at a 5\% nominal level to 500 datasets, and then we recorded the rejection rate over the 500 trials.
+Figures~\ref{fig:chisq},~\ref{fig:betaprime},~\ref{fig:beta}, and~\ref{fig:t} display the results by plotting the rejection rate as a function of the ratio $r_n/p$.
+The separate figures correspond to choices of the distribution of $\xi_1$, and within each figure, three colored curves correspond to choices of $p/n$, as indicated in the legend.
 In addition, all the plots include a dashed horizontal line to signify the 5\% nominal level.

-An important feature that is shared by all the curves is that they stay below the 5\% level for essentially every value of $r_n/p< 0.1$, which corroborates our theoretical bound~\eqref{eqn:Hlim2} in Theorem~\ref{thm:r}.
+An important feature that is shared by all the curves is that they stay below the nominal 5\% level for essentially every value of $r_n/p< 0.1$, which corroborates our theoretical bound~\eqref{eqn:Hlim2} in Theorem~\ref{thm:r}.
 Furthermore, when $r_n/p=0.1$, the curves are mostly quite close to 5\%, demonstrating that the testing procedure is well calibrated.
-For values of $r_n/p>0.1$, the procedure exhibits substantial power, with the curve corresponding to $p/n=0.5$ achieving approximately 100\% power at $r_n/p=0.105$ for every choice of $\mathcal{L}(\xi_1)$.
+For values of $r_n/p>0.1$, the procedure exhibits substantial power, with the curve corresponding to $p/n=0.5$ achieving approximately 100\% power at $r_n/p=0.105$ for every choice of $\xi_1$.
 In the cases of $p/n\in\{1.0, 1.5\}$, the procedure still retains power, but with some diminution, as might be anticipated in settings of higher dimension.